DarinNaoroji15/Log-Analysis-in-Linux-and-Splunk/Log Analysis and Command Line Usage in Linux.md

 <img width="631" alt="image" src="https://github.com/user-attachments/assets/add474c5-8967-4276-9441-b973dc3c2d5e" />

-The results from steps 2, 3, and 4
+Results from steps 2, 3, and 4

 5. After identifying the log, I want to view the log files to do so I will type in the following command